Comparisons

 Migration agents are required to provide a written costs agreement before taking on your case.
 Always get this upfront.
 Some agents charge fixed fees while others bill hourly, and an hourly arrangement can escalate quickly if your case proves more complex than initially assessed.

-For decades, the choice was binary: do it yourself or pay a migration agent thousands.
-For the large group of applicants between "clearly DIY" and "clearly need a professional," platforms like Tern now offer guided applications with lawyer-designed checks at a fraction of agent fees.
-If your case doesn't involve tribunal or court proceedings, it's worth considering before committing to agent-level pricing.
+Yes.
+The middle ground between DIY and a traditional migration agent is a guided digital platform with lawyer oversight, often at a fraction of agent fees.
+For decades the choice was binary: do it yourself, or pay a migration agent thousands.
+Many applicants sit between "clearly DIY" and "clearly need a professional."
+For them, platforms like Tern now offer guided applications with lawyer-designed checks.
+If your case doesn't involve tribunal or court proceedings, it's worth a look before you commit to agent-level pricing.

 Are you eligible for an ETA or eVisitor?
 Apply directly through ImmiAccount (for eVisitors) or the Australian ETA app (for ETAs).
-The visa is quick and cheap, but the government process involves account setup, English-only forms, and getting your details exactly right.
-If you're comfortable navigating that, apply directly.
+The visa is quick and cheap, but the government process still means setting up an account, working through English-only forms, and getting every detail exactly right.
+If you're comfortable with that, apply directly.
 If you'd prefer a simpler experience, Tern handles the admin for you at a fraction of what any agent would charge.

 Simple tourist or working holiday visa, low-risk country, no complications?
 DIY through ImmiAccount is a reasonable choice.
 If you want extra peace of mind, Tern adds a safety net: our platform catches common mistakes and inconsistencies that could otherwise lead to unnecessary delays or requests for more information.